 How Does Stem Cell Therapy Work?

 Stem cell therapy procedures are not complicated or overly painful.
-Doctor Cantieri harvests the adipose (fatty) tissue from a fatty area of your body you with a simple in-office procedure.
+Doctor Cantieri harvests the adipose (fatty) tissue from a fatty area of your body with a simple in-office procedure.
 He then breaks down the collagen that binds the fat and stem cells and prepare out a solution that is rich in your own stem cells.

 The adipose tissue can be harvested from any area on your body that has an adequate fat supply.
 Most patients prefer to select a location that will have minimal cosmetic impact.
 The procedure is similar to mini-liposuction, is conducted under local anesthesia, and usually takes less than twenty (20) minutes.

 The stem cells are processed in a sterile, airless system.

 Viable cells are then injected into the patient's tissue or joints by the doctor using ultrasound guidance, to ensure accurate delivery to the exact location of the degenerated joint or injury.
 Because it is your own genetic material, there is no risk of rejection.

 The entire procedure takes less than three (3) hours on average.
 This amazing treatment allows patients to receive their own stem cells in large quantities in the areas of their body where they are most needed.

 Adult stem cells are especially effective at forming cartilage and bone.
 This makes them particularly effective at treating degenerative orthopedic conditions (such as arthritic hips, knees and shoulders).
 They also can form new blood vessels and other tissue, making them ideal for treating many traumatic and degenerative conditions.